 Through the Firearm Purchase Program (FPP), FDLE provides approval, non-approval, and decision pending responses to firearm dealers on potential gun purchasers based on a review of criminal warrants, domestic violence injunctions, arrests, and convictions.
 Firearm dealer requests on potential purchasers (with identifying information deleted) are stored in the firearm transaction file.
 It must be noted all requests for criminal history information are given a response.
-FPP statistics are obtained from the Firearm Eligibility System (FES).

-Requests from licensed federal firearm dealers are received in two ways, through the Open Scape Contact Center Enterprise Software telephone Automated Call Distribution (ACD) System and the FES which is accessible via the internet.
+Requests from licensed federal firearm dealers are received in two ways, through the Open Scape Contact Center Enterprise Software Automated Call Distribution (ACD) phone system and the FES which is accessible via the internet.
 FES time stamps each transaction as it is submitted by the dealer or entered by an FDLE member as the result of a phone call from a dealer.

 Statistics are monitored daily by FPP staff through the FES.
 The decision response time for transactions that are submitted online by either the dealer or an FDLE member entering the data is obtained from the FES Decision Response Standard report.
 The response time is calculated by using the timestamp when a transaction is entered into FES and ends when a decision for the transaction is made.
-Requests received through FES outside of established business hours are not calculated in the FES Decision Response Standard report.
+Requests received through FES outside of established business hours (9am - 9pm, EST) are not calculated in the FES Decision Response Standard report.
 The percentage of transactions that have a decision made within the established standard is calculated monthly and yearly by taking the sum of those transactions made within the established standard and dividing by the total requests for that reporting period.

 The section report is compiled by the FPP Senior Management Analyst Supervisor and verified by the Firearm Eligibility Bureau Chief before being submitted to the Government Analyst II in Business Services.
-The Planning and Policy Administrator for Business Services verifies the number before it is officially submitted.
+The Bureau Chief of Business Services verifies the number before it is officially submitted.
+The FYTD, FQTD and YTD figures are calculated by averaging monthly data for the period.